zhouwen327/zhouwen327.github.io/about.md

 ## A short introduction

 I am an associate professor at Anhui Normal University, China.
-My research interest focuses on virtual reality and Artificial intelligence, including deep reinforcement methods in a virtual emergency scenario, a deep learning approach for shape segmentation, as well as Visualization, and 3D retrieval based on hand-sketch.
+Meanwhile, a scholar visitor of the National University of Singapore (NUS).
+My research interest focuses on virtual reality and Artificial intelligence, including deep reinforcement methods in a virtual emergency scenario, a deep learning approach for shape segmentation, as well as Visualization, and 3D retrieval based on hand sketch.

 ### Profile:

-* Highly self-motivated researcher with demonstrated research expertise virtual scenario processes.
+* Highly self-motivated researcher with demonstrated research expertise in virtual scenario processes.
 * Strong interpersonal skills with a good sense of teamwork.
 * Programming Skills: Python, C/C++, and Java in both Unix and Windows environments.
 * Rich experience in 3D modeling and retrieval.